BrunoZell/AskFi.Runtime/docs/modules/observer-group.md

 This defines an ordering between observations from different IObserver-instances in addition to the absolute timestamp which may not be exactl accurate.

-### `ObservationGroupSequenceHead`, `ObservationGroupSequenceNode`

-Links previous ObservationGroupSequenceHead.
-This sequencing ensures all observations produced by this ObserverGroup are referenced by all later ObservationGroupSequenceHead and thus are retained even if some head updates are dropped.
-Cid to the newest LinkedObservation that caused this update in perspective.

 ## Component Exeution

 An _Observer Group_ is initialized with: